inspector-apm/inspector-laravel/README.md

 By default every exception fired in your laravel app will be reported automatically.

-You can also report exceptions programmatically for which you will be able to access detailed information gathered by LOG Engine in real time:
+You can also report exceptions programmatically for which you will be able to access detailed information gathered by Inspector in real time:

 ```php
 use Inspector\Laravel\Facades\Inspector;